UPDATE, JANUARY 24, 2017: President Trump has just signed executive orders to go ahead with the Dakota Access pipeline.

 Yet they’ve maintained a peaceful presence throughout the struggle to stop the pipeline, which would snake through Native American lands and disturb sacred Sioux Nation burial sites.

 The following timeline lays out how the struggle came to be and the long road ahead for the Standing Rock Sioux.
-Read up and do what you can, and remember what campground head chef Nantinki Young told Fusion earlier this year.
+Read up and do what you can, and remember what campground head chef Nantinki Young told Fusion.

 “This pipeline–if it comes in–it’s gonna destroy.
 It’s gonna destroy life.
 It’s gonna destroy water.
 And water is life, water is life.
 It controls everything.”